China signals strong support for decaying North Korea economy

 The two countries have planned to develop a new industrial district on the Yalu River that runs along their border, but the construction of a bridge that will be part of the project has been suspended because of disagreements on how to proceed.

+South Korea is the only other partner in commercial development in the North, with an industrial park in Kaesong, just north of their heavily fortified border that is the site of factories where about 120 South Korean firms use cheap local labour to make goods.

+North Korea has been creating special economic zones since the 1990s, but with little success outside of Kaesong, with investors wary about the absence of clear commercial laws to protect their holdings.

-(Additional reporting by Ben Blanchard, Chris Buckley and Sui-Lee Wee in Beijing, Stanley White in Tokyo and Jack Kim and David Chance in Seoul, Editing by Jonathan Thatcher)
+(Reporting By Xiaoyi Shao and Nick Edwards; Additional reporting by Jack Kim and David Chance in Seoul; Editing by Jonathan Thatcher)